 What are Mushrooms Good For?
-8 Ways They Help Your Health
+6 Ways They Help You

-I love them so much that I’ve devoted my life to educating people about the amazing benefits of mushrooms through my company, Four Sigmatic, and my book, Healing Mushrooms: A Practical and Culinary Guide to Using Mushrooms for Whole Body Health.
+This is a question I receive literally every day, as mushrooms’ #1 PR Agency.
+You see, I love mushrooms.
+I love them so much that I’ve devoted my life to educating people about the amazing benefits of mushrooms through Four Sigmatic.

-But that’s just the tip of the iceberg: Mushrooms offer a wide range of nutritional, physical, emotional, and environmental benefits that have the potential to transform the wellbeing of both people and the planet on which we rely.
-If that’s news to you, read on to learn about just eight of the totally awesome things most people don’t know about mushrooms.
+But that’s just the tip of the iceberg: Mushrooms offer a wide range of nutritional, physical, emotional, and environmental benefits that have the potential to transform the well-being of both people and the planet on which we rely.
+If that’s news to you, read on to learn about just six of the totally awesome health benefits you receive from eating mushrooms.

 Adaptogens are slowly but surely gaining mainstream recognition, and mushrooms are serving as one of the gateway “drugs” (or, rather, whole food sources) for these wonderful substances.

 Just what is an adaptogen, you might ask?
 Adaptogens are naturally occurring, non-toxic substances that can help stabilize and optimize a wide range of physiological functions depending on what your body needs at any given time.
 (That sounds way too good to be true, but there’s a ton of science to back it up.)